-If the completely overhauled MacBook Pro 2019 is still in the works, here are the things we’re hoping to see.
+If a 16-inch MacBook Pro 2019 is indeed in the works, here are the things we’re hoping to see.

 Cut to the chase

 - What is it?
 The first-ever 16-inch MacBook Pro

 - When is it out?
 Possibly late 2019

 - How much will it cost?
 Reports say around $3,000 (about £2,450, AU$4,350)

 While a 16-inch follow-up and redesign to the MacBook Pro 2019 is still something many Apple fans are looking forward to, there’s only a vague "2019" rumored release date at this time.
 That’s hardly a surprise since the last major update came out in July 2018, and Apple just dropped its 9th-gen Intel Core CPU configurations and a 13-inch MacBook Pro July 2019 refresh.

 Still, it would be curious to see macOS Catalina in an overhauled or 16-inch MacBook Pro.
 We might need to wait a few more months for a clearer date, or even a confirmation that it will happen, but rumors and reports are piling up.

 If we’re going by Apple’s previous release dates – with the MacBook Pro 2017 launching in June 2017 and the MacBook Pro 2018 model debuting under the radar in July 2018 – a summer release for the MacBook Pro 2019 makes sense.

 We must consider that the 10nm Ice Lake chips are now available and Apple's macOS Catalina is set for a fall release.
 With these two factors in mind, we could see Apple release the MacBook Pro somewhere around then to take advantage of the new tech and operating system update immediately.